akave-ai/akave-docs/content/akave-sdk-cli/akavecli-troubleshooting.md

 You will now have a flat file named `file.txt` in the current directory.

+### Additional Troubleshooting

-### If you encounter other repeatable issues with `akavecli`, consider:
+If you encounter other repeatable issues with `akavecli` consider:

-- Running with additional logging or verbose flags (where available)
+- Running with additional logging or `--verbose` flags (where available)
 - Verifying `--node-address` points to the correct network
 - Confirming the wallet `--account` has sufficient balance and exists locally